Translate

 The white dock you see in this photo and the calendar above belonged to Villa Parguera, a popular hotel in town.
 For a number of years I taught the owner's granddaughter to paint, along with a school friend, in one of the hotel's conference rooms.

 It was nice, for I'd simply have to jump in the dinghy and head for their dock for class.
-The girls learned to paint, but also improved their English speaking skills.
+The girls learned to paint, but also improved their language skills (which was what one mother really wanted for her daughter; who later went on to Veterinarian school in the States).
 I gained a lot out of those lessons, too: teaching skills; practicing patience with children; and pretty good money.
 I loved them both.

 I met countless cruisers over the years, mostly passing through but many returning to the sleepy little bay to relax, provision and often spend Hurricane Season (June through October).
-One cruising couple introduced us to Steve Pavlidis (below, l) an author of Cruising Guides, who was working on his first about Puerto Rico.
+One cruising couple introduced us to Steve Pavlidis (below, l) who wrote Cruising Guides and was working on his first about Puerto Rico.

 We shared time, information and photos with Steve, who included 'our gang' in his 2003 Edition; here's the part about Parguera and the Kite Shop.